eclipse-hawkbit/hawkbit/docs/content/features.md

 - Authorization based on software assignment, i.e. a device can only download what has been assigned to it in the first place.
 - Delta artifact hosting supported.
 - Artifact signature hosting supported.
+- Plug-point for artifact encryption allowing to encrypt artifacts on upload.

 ## Rollout/Campaign Management
 - Secure handling of large volumes of devices at rollout creation time.
 - Flexible deployment group definition as part of a rollout.
 - Monitoring of the rollout progress.
 - Emergency rollout shutdown in case of update failures.
+- Manually trigger next rollout group.

 ## Interfaces